TheDMSGroup/mautic-contact-source/README.md

 Currently being tested with Mautic `2.12.x`.
 If you have success/issues with other versions please report.

-1. Install by running `composer require thedmsgroup/mautic-contact-server-bundle` or by unpacking this repository's contents into a folder named `/plugins/MauticContactServerBundle`
+1. Install by running `composer require thedmsgroup/mautic-contact-server-bundle`
-2. Go to `/s/plugins` and click `Install/Upgrade Plugins`.
+2. Go to `/s/plugins/reload`
-3. After a refresh you will find "Servers" in the main menu.
+3. After a refresh you will find "Servers" in the main menu, you can dive in and create your first one.

 ## Uses these fine libraries: